intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/pipeline/plugins/security/README.md

 from intel_extension_for_transformers.neural_chat.plugins.security import SafetyChecker safety_checker = SafetyChecker()
 ```
 There is also a parm names `matchType` in `SafetyChecker`.
-We defaulty set it as 2 to maintain a good checking accuracy.
+We defaulty set `matchType=2` to maintain a good checking accuracy.
 The user can set it to 1 for a more strict mapping rule.

 We enable users to check whether the input query/context contains sensitive words using the following function,
 ```python